ICTU/quality-time/docs/src/usage.md

 ## {index}`Logging in` and {index}`out <Logging out>`

-Quality reports can be viewed without logging in, but to edit reports and metrics you need to be logged in.
+You can view Quality reports without logging in, but to edit reports and metrics you need to log in.
 Click the "Login" button in the menu bar:

 ![Logged out screenshot](screenshots/menubar_logged_out.png)